-I am introducing a new category for kitchen gadgets today on the blog.
+I’m introducing a new category of kitchen gadgets today on the blog.
 Today’s tool is one that I find myself reaching for more than I thought I would.
 It’s a roux spoon!

 I received these spoons as a gift.
 At first I didn’t know if I’d use them since I was satisfied with a wooden spoon to stir around my roux.
 But have you ever received a gift and then realized how well it filled a need you didn’t even know you had?
 That’s how I felt when my friend, Tina gave me these 2 roux spoons.
 She is a frequent roux maker herself from South Louisiana who possesses amazing skills in the kitchen.
 So whenever my dear friend speaks I listen and whenever she gives me a gift for my kitchen it always makes cooking better.
 (Thank you, Tina!)